zoubin/node-promisify/README.md

 # node-promisify
-Convert callback function to node native promise.
+Convert callback function to a new function which returns a promise.

 Function name and other own enumberable properties are preserved, as well as the execution context.